-Viracta Investment and Convertible Notes
+Viracta Investment

 In March 2017, we participated in a Series B convertible preferred stock financing and invested \$8.5 million in Viracta Therapeutics, Inc., or Viracta, a clinical stage drug development company.
-Our Chairman and CEO is also the Vice Chairman of Viracta.
 In May 2017, we executed an exclusive worldwide license with Viracta to develop and commercialize Viracta's proprietary histone deacetylase inhibitor drug candidate for use in combination with NK cell therapy and possibly additional therapies.
+At March 31, 2020, our investment in Viracta totaled \$9.3 million.